right-rudder/blue-skies-astro/src/content/training-programs/en/certified-flight-instructor-cfi.md

 longDescription:
   title: Launch Your Instruction Career
   subTitle: |
     If you’re passionate about aviation and ready to share that passion with others, becoming a Certified Flight Instructor is one of the most rewarding steps you can take.
 Whether you're building hours toward the airlines or pursuing a long-term career in aviation education, earning your CFI allows you to make a lasting impact on the next generation of pilots.
-At Blue Skies Above, we don’t just train instructors—we shape mentors, leaders, and safety-first aviators.
+At Blue Skies Above, we don’t just train instructors , we shape mentors, leaders, and safety-first aviators.
 With personalized guidance, expert instructors, and a supportive training environment at Lanett Municipal Airport, you’ll gain the skills, confidence, and experience to thrive.
-Take the next step in your aviation journey—enroll today and start your CFI training with Blue Skies Above.
+Take the next step in your aviation journey , enroll today and start your CFI training with Blue Skies Above.
   btnTitle: Enroll Today
   btnURL: "/enroll-at-blue-skies"
 descriptionList:
   - title: Build Experience While Making a Difference
-    subTitle: Becoming a CFI isn’t just a way to log flight hours—it’s an opportunity to guide and inspire the next generation of pilots.
+    subTitle: Becoming a CFI isn’t just a way to log flight hours , it’s an opportunity to guide and inspire the next generation of pilots.
 You'll gain hands-on teaching experience, sharpen your own flying skills, and play a key role in shaping safer, more confident aviators.
 It’s a fulfilling path that combines personal growth with professional progress.
   - title: Professional-Grade Training Environment
     subTitle: At Blue Skies Above, you’ll train at Lanett Municipal Airport (7A3) with access to a fleet of Cessna aircraft, dedicated instructors, and a proven curriculum.
 Our structured program emphasizes real-world instructional techniques, deep knowledge of FAA standards, and strong mentorship to ensure you’re fully prepared for your checkride and your future students.
   - title: Launchpad for Your Aviation Career